maciejsmolinski/IC.js/README.md

 You can preview your app under [http://localhost:8080](http://localhost:8080) address unless you specified different port.

-## Reload app while developing your app
+## Reload app automatically every time you change the code

-The app doesn't reload itself.
+The app doesn't reload itself automatically.
 To avoid overhead with restarting the app manually every time you change your code, you can use [nodemon](https://github.com/remy/nodemon) tool.
 Simply run following commands:

 ``` bash
 sudo npm install -g nodemon